aichronaschool/portalchroneyv1.0/replit.md

 - **Complete Migration to OpenAI Realtime API**: Fully migrated from Deepgram to OpenAI's Realtime API for all voice functionality
   - Uses `gpt-4o-mini-realtime-preview-2024-12-17` model (cost-effective and fast)
   - Single API handles both speech-to-text and text-to-speech (no separate TTS/STT services needed)
+  - Built-in transcription using Whisper (handled internally by OpenAI)
-  - Removed all Deepgram dependencies and UI components from SuperAdmin panel
+  - Removed all Deepgram dependencies (@deepgram/sdk package uninstalled)
+  - Legacy deepgramApiKey field remains in schema for backward compatibility (not used)

 - **Voice Mode Pipeline Optimization** (November 16, 2025):
   - Completely rewritten using optimized PCM16/WebSocket architecture